Andi-Berisha/QAC-TE/README.md

 ### Installing
 1. Fork and then clone down this repo to your system.
-2. Open your Spring Tool Suite 4.
+2. Open this repo in VsCode.
-3. Open the project by clicking on file > open projects from file system.
-4. Go to local on the boot dashboard and select the project.
-5. Click Start Process.
+3. Open the integrated terminal and type "npm install --save", to install and save the dependencies required for the app to run.
+4. Then in the terminal navigate to both the front end and back end folders and type "npm start" to start and run the application.

 To run the application from the command line, write the following command: